 - carbaryl (Sevin 4F) at 1 lb ai/a before harvest and 2 lb ai/a post harvest.
 PHI 1 day.
 REI 12 hr.
 Do not exceed 5 lb ai/a per year.
 Latex-based formulations, such as Sevin XLR Plus, are less hazardous to bees.

-- chlorpyrifos (Warhawk) at 1 lb ai/a.
+- chlorpyrifos (Warhawk, Lorsban Advanced) at 0.45 to 1 lb ai/a.
 PHI 1 day.
 REI 24 hr.
 Do not exceed one preharvest and two postharvest applications per year.

 - Chromobacterium subtsugae (Grandevo) at 0.6 to 0.9 lb ai/a per 100 gal.
 PHI 0 days.
 REI 4 hr.
 OMRI-listed for organic use.